1. Study Matthew 1:1-18 and

 Observations of Matthew:

-Matthew's accounting of Israel's kings was for the Jewish audience who were interested in Jesus'
+Matthew's accounting of Israel's kings was for the Jewish audience and presented Jesus' royal-legal lineage in partial

 Five women are mentioned in the genealogy: